Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Introduction

 \section{Introduction}

 Stochastic optimization is a basic problem in modern machine learning (ML) theory and practice.
-Although there is a voluminous literature on stochastic optimization \cite{agarwal2014reliable,moulines2011non,bottou2003stochastic,bottou2012stochastic,bottou2007tradeoffs}, most prior works consider a \emph{time-invariant} stochastic optimization problem in which the data generating distribution is not changing over time.
-However, there is an abundance of examples in which the underlying optimization problem is time-varying.
-Broadly speaking, there are two types of such time-varying optimization problems.
-The first kind arises due to exogeneous variation in the data generating process.
+Although there is a voluminous literature on stochastic optimization \citep{agarwal2014reliable,moulines2011non,bottou2003stochastic,bottou2012stochastic,bottou2007tradeoffs}, most prior works consider a \emph{time-invariant} stochastic optimization problem in which the data generating distribution is not changing over time.
+However, there is an abundance of real examples in which the underlying optimization problem is time-varying which can be broadly divided into two categories: the first kind arises due to exogeneous variation in the data generating process.
 A concrete example is the object tracking problem in which an observer observes (noisy) signals regarding the position of a moving object, and the goal is inferring the trajectory of the object.
 The second kind of time-varying optimization problem arises due to endogeneous variation in the data generating process.
-Examples here include strategic classification \cite{dong2018strategic,hardt2016strategic} and performative prediction \cite{perdomo2020performative, mendler2020stochastic,brown2022performative}.
-Although in some recent works on time-varying stochastic optimization \cite{cutler2021stochastic,nonhoff2020online,dixit2019online,dixit2018time}, the authors consider that the underlying temporal drift is discrete in nature, this precludes them from exploiting the smoothness in the temporal drift.
-Unfortunately, this leads to larger asymptotic tracking error, depending on the magnitude of the temporal drift of the optimal solution, (\eg\ see \cite{popkov2005gradient}. \cite{zavlanos2012network}, \cite{zhang2009performance}, \cite{ling2013decentralized} and references therein).
+Examples here include strategic classification \citep{dong2018strategic,hardt2016strategic} and performative prediction \citep{perdomo2020performative, mendler2020stochastic,brown2022performative}.
+Although there are a few recent papers on time-varying stochastic optimization (e.g., \cite{cutler2021stochastic,nonhoff2020online,dixit2019online,dixit2018time}), they model the temporal drift as discrete, precluding them from exploiting the smoothness in the drift.
+This leads to worse asymptotic tracking error, depending on the magnitude of the temporal drift of the optimal solution, (\eg\ see \cite{popkov2005gradient}. \cite{zavlanos2012network}, \cite{zhang2009performance}, \cite{ling2013decentralized} and references therein).